 FOLLOW DIVINE DIRECTION

 The last phrase: “for you have not passed this way before” underscores the need for divine direction.
-None of us has been through 2014 before.
-Only God has the roadmap for 2014.
+None of us has been through the new year before, only God has the roadmap.
 The people were to set their eyes on the Ark of the Covenant.
 The Ark was a symbol of God’s presence with them.
 God was going ahead of them to give them direction.
 “So they set out from the mountain of the Lord and traveled for three days.
 The ark of the covenant of the Lord went before them during those three days to find them a place to rest.”
 Numbers 10:33-34 (also see Deuteronomy 1:33).

-Even today God has promised to provide guidance through the Holy Spirit (John 16:13, Romans 8:14).
+Even today, God has promised to provide guidance through the Holy Spirit (John 16:13, Romans 8:14).
 That is part of the ways He helps us (John 14:16).
 God does not intend that we should navigate through life all by ourselves.
 “I will instruct you and teach you in the way you should go; I will counsel you and watch over you” (Psalms 32:8).
 But we need to trust in His guidance.
+“Trust in the LORD with all your heart, And lean not on your own understanding; In all your ways acknowledge Him, And He shall direct your paths.”
+(Proverbs 3:5-6).

 The people were told – when you see the Ark of the Covenant move then you also must move.
 When you see the Spirit moving you also move.
 Move out of your position.
 The right time to move is when God is moving or you will be left behind.
 God told David to move when He is moving (2 Samuel 5:24).